philzook58/philzook58.github.io/_posts/2022-06-11-souffle-egg4.md

 add(x,yz,xyz) :- add0(x,y,xy), add0(xy,z,xyz), add0(y,z,yz).
 add(xy,z,xyz) :- add0(x,yz,xyz), add0(y,z,yz), add0(x,y,xy).
 ```

+It is not entirely clear this idea is 100% crucial.
+Perhaps the other ideas are enough to make rebuilding strong enough to handle unnecssary autoinc here.

 Note also the `maxid0` predicate which is shown below, which is necessary because we need to generate fresh ids and autoinc's state is not retained between souffle runs.